WGIV (1600 AM): Integration over separation

 As residents of former member of the Confederacy, the people of Charlotte, of all colors, were not alien to racial tension.
 Fitzgerald's family belonged to Charlotte, and he grew up watching this tension grow in the region.
 The making of the WGIV was an important part of Charlotte's transition to a non-racist region, and Fitzgerald foresaw this as something that would be greatly appreciated by people.
 "My father told me years ago if I was ever to make a success of anything, I must find a definite need, fill it, and fill it well", said Fitzgerald twenty years after the debut of WGIV, recalling its inception as an answer to society's dire need of racial integration.
 WGIV's success was closely linked to Fitzgerald's personality and his own career.
 Following the booming initial success of WGIV, Fitzgerald became a major stockholder as well as the president of the Charlotte Radio and Television Corporation, which owned WGIV.
 This enabled Fitzgerald full power over the structure and running of WGIV, and he was indeed free to fulfill his vision of integrating Black and White listeners through his station.
 Even then, as with any radio, changing the market from being majority White to having a large focus on Blacks was a slow and steady affair.
 The idea was not to isolate the two markets, but to have them blend into one another, bringing the communities closer to each other's music.
 The famous "Chattie Hattie" Leeper, one of the Black deejays at WGIV, recalled the true independence deejays had in selecting music to broadcast.
 She further recalled that the public could not categorize WGIV music as either White or Black.
 Avoiding racial or generic categorizations, like Fitzgerald's proposal to the FCC, played a dual role for WGIV.
 It allowed listeners to be exposed to genres easily associated with opposing races, and also ensured that a major portion of White youths in the region continued to make up the WGIV market as its focus slowly shifted to the Black community.

 Fitzgerald's concept of integration did not stop there.
 He made key administrative decisions that gained the Black community's faith as being one of their own representations.
 At the time, it was uncommon for African Americans to be assigned executive positions as well as other technical or professional positions.
-Fitzgerald went against this in a number of ways – he put up famous deejays Leeper and Eugene "Genial Genes" Potts high up in the team as Women's Affairs Director and Director of Public Affairs respectively, he assigned a number of other African Americans such positions, and even hired one of the country's first Black radio engineer – Uriah Gooding.
+Fitzgerald went against this in a number of ways – he put up famous deejays Leeper and Eugene "Genial Gene" Potts high up in the team as Women's Affairs Director and Director of Public Affairs respectively, he assigned a number of other African Americans such positions, and even hired one of the country's first Black radio engineers – Uriah Gooding.
 The driving idea behind these moves was to give onlookers a sense of the power that African Americans were gaining in the industry.
 WGIV had become a symbol of the "coming era of racial harmony and progress".